balasarathi/flowerbot/README.md

 The `__migrate__()` function is used for migrating chats - when a chat is upgraded to a supergroup, the ID changes, so it is necessary to migrate it in the db.

 The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
 This is accessed through the `/stats` command, which is only available to the bot acsees.
+Please read all my responsity
+----------------thankyou for all-----------------
+Bye!
+See you later !
+#by balasarathi, subasri
+##most thank you for
+1.subasri
+2.kavin